ToniWonKanobi/theoveranalyzed.net/posts/2015/2/23/porsche-will-put-navigation-into-your-classic-911-if-you-really-want-it.md

 Someday -- though that someday is definitely not today -- I hope to have a [964](https://en.wikipedia.org/wiki/Porsche_964).

-As I've written [many times before][1], I love early 90's cars like the last 'true' air-cooled classic 911.
+As I've written [many times before][bf], I love early 90's cars like the last 'true' air-cooled classic 911.

 The idea of having a car(s) from the era of my childhood is appealing not just because of the visual aspects, though that is a big part of it.